 Performed at Trebah Gardens as part of Cscape’s Landing’s production, created in collaboration with costume designer Claire Armitadge.
 An intimate and haunting duet based on a poem written by a soldier to his son in WW2

-With huge thanks for funding and support to Arts Council England, British Council, Hall for Cornwall, Falmouth University, Pavilion Dance South West, FEAST Cornwall, Plymouth Dance, Dance in Devon, Barbican Theatre Plymouth.
+With huge thanks for funding and support to Arts Council England, British Council, Hall for Cornwall, Falmouth University, Pavilion Dance South West, FEAST Cornwall, Plymouth Dance, Dance in Devon & the Barbican Theatre Plymouth.